Powerful Women in Paintings

 The female form has been revered since time immemorial and women adorn artworks of all mediums portraying all imaginable aspects of femininity.
 These...

-To many of us, the Christian religious and cultural celebration called Christmas is surely one of our favourite times of the year.
-Burl Ives famously sang “Have a holly, jolly Christmas… It’s the best time of the year…” So, let’s sum up these jolly holidays and look again at what does Christmas in art look like.
+To many of us, the Christian religious and cultural celebration called Christmas is surely one of our favorite times of the year.
+Burl Ives famously sang “Have a holly, jolly Christmas… It’s the best time of the year…” So, let’s sum up these jolly holidays and look again at what Christmas in art looks like.

 One of the best ways to do this is to look at some beautiful pieces of art.
 Which things remind you of Christmas the most?
-If it happens to be angels, snow and the Christmas spirit – that’s what we can find in the paintings described below.
+If it happens to be angels, snow, and the Christmas spirit – that’s what we can find in the paintings shown below.

 A Flemish village covered in snow is one of the first paintings from Western art to present a snowy landscape.
 Bruegel depicted the scene out of his local, daily life on a cold winter’s day, adding only Joseph and the pregnant Virgin Mary on a donkey.
 The scene is described in Luke 2, 1-5.

-This beautiful piece is a transition from the Gothic period into Renaissance because of the lighting and space.
+This beautiful piece is a transition from the late Gothic style into the Renaissance due to the stylistic transformations between those periods.
+We can see a complex use of light and perspective, but still the rendering of objects is quite stiff and decorative.
 The delicate and innocent Mary is presented in an outdoor environment receiving a blessing from Gabriel.
 What was novel about Fra Angelico was that he depicted the figures in an outdoor setting.

-Federrico Barocci was an Italian painter active during the Renaissance époque, considered to have been one of the best painters of his times.
+Federico Barocci was an Italian painter active in the Renaissance, considered to have been one of the best painters of his times.
 In this picture we see Mary kneeling before God.
 There is an indication of a strong bond between the mother and her child.